 Beth was born in Mt.
-Healthy, Ohio, on September 21, 1968, as one of six children of Carolyn Vissing and the late Joseph Vissing.
+Healthy, Ohio, on September 21, 1968, as one of six children of the late Joseph and Carolyn Vissing.
 Beth attended Assumption school, McAuley High School, and Ohio University where she graduated in 1990.
 She married AJ Nieman in 1995, and her family quickly became her most enduring passion.
 Being the mother of Ellie, Drew, and Joey brought her endless joy and fulfillment, and there was not a school activity, sporting event, or social gathering that occurred without Beth being completely and selflessly involved.
 Even as she privately battled cancer, she continued to courageously show up to any and all events, showering all in attendance with her radiant and loving personality.

 Beth was undoubtedly a great friend to many, all of whom experienced her infectious laugh and ability to find a great time wherever she went.
 During her nine-year battle against breast cancer, Beth also became a great friend and resource for the cancer community, reaching out those suffering from a similar diagnosis with helpful hints, emotional support, and great advice.
 She also worked on many fundraising campaigns for those affected by cancer, all while waging her own war with the disease.